Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: White Dwarf Thermal Structure

-Figure \ref{fig:brunt abundance for 0.78 Msun} display the WD compositions, buoyancy and Lamb profiles, three months post the short-accretion event of a 0.78~M$_{\odot}$ model.
-To highlight the contributions from the minor species, we display the mass fractions in both the linear (top panel) and logarithmical (middle panel) scales.
+Figure \ref{fig:brunt abundance for 0.78 Msun} shows the WD compositions, buoyancy and Lamb profiles three months after the short-accretion event of a 0.78~$M_{\odot}$ model.
+To highlight the contributions from the minor species, we plot the mass fractions in both the linear (top panel) and logarithmical (middle panel) scales.
 The smooth composition profiles are the result of the use of element diffusion during the long-term accretion phase.
 The peaks presented in the Brunt-V\"ais\"al\"a frequency correspond to the composition gradients produced by the elemental species.
-The peak in buoyancy frequency $\log P \approx 19$ $\mathrm{erg ~cm^{-3}}$ reflects the transition between the hydrogen layer and helium.
-Additionally, a very narrow peak on top of the one corresponding at this H/He transition is not physical but rather originates from the numerical treatment of burning and diffusion in MESA.
-With the current implementation in the MESA version we used here, the diffusive and burning operators are decoupled from each other and applied sequentially rather than simultaneously.
-This mismatch produces a sharp chemical gradient that manifests as a very narrow peak in the Brunt-V\"ais\"al\"a frequency.
-As the time steps of the evolution reduced modestly, the diffusive tail moves further into the deeper layers of the star, and the height of the spurious peak decreases.
-Additionally, we verified that the narrow peak has negligible effect on the pulsation modes.
-However, we recommend adopting a substantially smaller timestep during the evolution to further suppress the peak before using the models for detailed pulsation analysis.
+The peak in buoyancy frequency $\log P \approx 19$ $\mathrm{erg ~cm^{-3}}$ reflects the transition between the hydrogen and helium layers.

-The peak between $\log P$ of $\sim$ 23 and 24 is contributed by the CO gradient at the edge of the remnant of the convective core formed during core He burning.
-The small rightmost peak on the Brunt-V\"ais\"al\"a profile likely arises due to diffusion being disabled in the solid phase near the WD's center.
-However, we do not attempt to address any effects related to phase separation or distillation at this stage, which require a more careful investigation \citep{Blouin_2021, Bedard_2024}.
+Both the larger and the smaller peaks in the Brunt-V\"ais\"al\"a profile between $\log P$ of 22 and 24~$\mathrm{erg ~cm^{-3}}$ are contributed by the CO gradient left at the outer edge of the remnant of the convective core formed during the core He burning phase.